yuryatin/yfem2d_installer/README.md

-# Windows 64-bit installer for yfem2d software
+# Windows 64-bit installer for YFEM 2D software
-This repo contains Windows 64-bit installers for yfem2d software.
+This repo contains a Windows 64-bit installer (in a zip-archive) for YFEM 2D software.
 The installer accepts an access code, which is a prerequisite for the installation.

+## Microsoft WebView2 library dependency
+The installer depends on the Microsoft WebView2 library, which is provided in the same zip file.